 By Amit Dasgupta

-(Amit Dasgupta, a former diplomat, is the India country director for the University of New South Wales.
+(Amit Dasgupta, a former diplomat, heads the Mumbai campus of the SP Jain School of Global Management.
 The views expressed are personal.)